 Konica Minolta Appoints Jordan Liebman As Senior Vice President Of Marketing And Communications

-(MENAFN- GlobeNewsWire - Nasdaq) Ramsey, NJ, Sept.
-05, 2024 (GLOBE NEWSWIRE) -- Konica Minolta Business Solutions U.S.A., Inc. (Konica Minolta) today announced the appointment of Jordan Liebman as Senior Vice President of Marketing and Communications.
+(MENAFN- GlobeNewsWire - Nasdaq) MISSISSAUGA, Ontario, Sept.
+10, 2024 (GLOBE NEWSWIRE) -- Konica Minolta Business Solutions (Canada) Ltd. (Konica Minolta) today announced the appointment of Jordan Liebman as Senior Vice President of Marketing and Communications.
 With more than two decades of visionary leadership, Liebman brings a wealth of experience in building world-class brands, leveraging his expertise in global brand strategy, performance marketing, product development, demand generation and corporate communications.

 In his new role, Liebman will oversee Konica Minolta's award-winning marketing and communications team.
 He will spearhead efforts to accelerate revenue growth, enhance brand visibility, strengthen the company's industry reputation and lead digital transformation initiatives that position the company for sustained success and growth.